manojlds/ebs-snapshot-lambda/README.md

 The repo also comes with terraform plans to setup and install the lambda function, along with the required schedules and IAM role/policy.
 Verify with `terraform plan` and deploy with `terraform apply`.

+## License

+This is an open source project licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).